IGS Background

 Keep in mind that some of these definitions can overlap.
 For example, you may find a synthetic corundum stone offered for sale as an imitation aquamarine.

-Synthetic gems mimic the best of the natural gem world, so expect them to show fine color.
-If you’re examining a stone with…
+• Synthetic gems mimic the best of the natural gem world, so expect them to show fine color.
+For example, if you’re examining a stone with only modest saturation, you can bet you have a natural.

 Never Stop Learning